 When I first started working remotely, I was so happy that I could spend my days however I wanted.
 So much so, that I didn’t structure my day at all and I started falling seriously behind.
-I got so behind that I regularly found myself working more hours than when I was going into the office every day.
+I got so behind that I regularly found myself working later into the evening than I ever did when I was going into the office every day.

 About a month into working from home, I noticed a pattern.
 I would start a project, and whenever I would get bored or hit a roadblock, I would just move on to start something else.
+Or I would receive an e-mail or slack message and I would abandon whatever I was working on, to deal with that.
 Then after a few hours of half-assing multiple projects, I’d feel like I deserved a break.

 “I’ll just check in on ESPN for a few minutes– ah the dryer is done, let me grab that real quick.
 Oh look, now it’s lunch time!”